- Home Page

 (If you don't see your game/type listed here, e-mail us for information.)

 All games up to 1985:

 Most games prior to 1985/1986 did not have language-specific ROM chips installed, so no need to change these.
 There were a few exceptions- such as some games that used foreign-language speech ROMs (Flash Gordon and Xenon, for example).
 If you have any questions on a specific game, feel free to e-mail us.

 19 Bally pinballs were made that used the 6803 MPU board which featured 1 or 2 language-specific ROM chips- U2 and U3.
 (Eight Ball Champ through Atlantis).
 Chips to change:

 Sound ROMs do not need to be changed.

-- Here is an example from the listing above: Escape From the Lost World
+- Here is an example from the selection of ROM chips we carry: Escape From the Lost World